 Studying in Canada is set to become an even more attractive proposition for residents of key Asian partner countries, thanks to the new Student Direct Stream (SDS).

 To qualify for the Student Direct Stream, applicants need to meet additional requirements, in particular language levels that are stricter than regular study permit requirements.
 In addition, a core component for acceptance through the Student Direct Stream is submitting a Guaranteed Investment Certificate (GIC) showing you have an investment account with a balance of CAD $10,000 or higher.

 Students who do not have all of the additional information may still apply through the regular study permit application process, either online or at a Visa Application Centre.
-Applications that meet the regular study permit criteria but not the Student Direct Stream criteria will be processed according to the regular study permit criteria, but will not receive the faster processing that is available under the Student Direct Stream.
+Applications that meet the regular study permit criteria but not the Student Direct Stream criteria may be processed according to the regular study permit criteria, but do receive the faster processing that is available under the Student Direct Stream.

 “IRCC recognizes the tremendous economic, cultural and social benefits that international students bring to Canada.
 We are committed to improving client service for all applicants, including students, as we continue to find new and efficient ways to reduce processing times,” stated Canada’s Minister of Immigration, Ahmed Hussen, in announcing the Student Direct Stream.